jonshiach/graphics-book/_build/html/_sources/_pages/03_textures.md

 unsigned char *data = stbi_load(path, &width, &height, &nChannels, 0);
 ```

+The functions used here are:

+- `stbi_set_flip_vertically_on_load()` flips the image vertically since the $(0,0)$ co-ordinate on an images is the top-left corner and OpenGL expects it to be the bottom-right corner
-Here we use the function `stbi_load()` to read the image data into the `data` variable.
-The `width`, `height` and `nChannels` variables store the dimensions of the image in pixels and the number of colour channels used.
+- `stbi_load()` loads the image specified in the `path` string into the `data` variable and the stores the width, height and number of colour channels into the appropriate variables

 The texture we are using here is **crate.jpeg** which is stored in the **assets/** folder and represents a side of a wooden crate.

 ```{figure} ../_images/03_crate.jpeg
 :width: 300